 Will my matter be heard in Datia specifically, or somewhere else?

-Under the current Faceless Assessment Scheme, your assessment may actually be conducted by an officer anywhere in India — the case is randomly allocated by the National Faceless Assessment Centre.
-However, if the matter goes to appeal, the first level (CIT(A)) is also faceless, but the second level (ITAT) goes to the Agra bench.
+Under the current Faceless Assessment Scheme, your assessment may be conducted by an officer anywhere in India — randomly allocated by the National Faceless Assessment Centre.
+If the matter goes to appeal, CIT(A) is also faceless, but ITAT goes to the Agra bench.
 Further appeals go to the Madhya Pradesh High Court (Gwalior Bench).
-We represent you at every level through video conference for faceless proceedings and in-person at the ITAT and High Court.
+We represent you at every level — video conference for faceless proceedings, in-person at ITAT and High Court.

 What are the typical fees for Section 143(2) Notice in Datia?

-Our fees for this service in Datia typically range from ₹15,000 – ₹75,000, depending on the complexity of the notice, the volume of supporting documentation, the number of assessment years involved, and whether the matter is likely to escalate.
-We provide a firm fee quote after reviewing the notice — usually within 24 hours of you sharing it.
+Our fees for this service in Datia typically range from ₹15,000 – ₹75,000, depending on the complexity of the notice, volume of documentation, assessment years involved, and escalation likelihood.
+We provide a firm fee quote within 24 hours of you sharing the notice.
 The initial review and consultation are complimentary.

 How long does the entire process take?